cubing/cubingcontests.com/README.md

 ## Development

-This project uses Next JS for the frontend and Nest JS (confusing, I know) with Mongo DB for the backend.
+This project uses Next JS for the frontend and Nest JS (confusing, I know) with MongoDB for the backend.
 To set up the development environment, install Node, NPM, the Nest JS CLI, and Docker, clone this repository, and then run the following commands:

 ```sh
 ./scripts/init.sh # set up Git hooks and copy .env.example to .env